Breast reduction (reduction mammoplasty)

 Reduction mammoplasty involves the removal of excess adipose fat, skin, glandular tissue, and suspensory ligaments to produce a bust with breasts of proportionate size, aesthetic contour and appearance.
 The nipple is generally also re-positioned to a higher location.
 The operation can also be performed on males to address gynaecomastia.

-No surgery is risk free.
-Breast reduction, like any elective cosmetic procedure, carries the risk of complications.
-If you would like to know more, please contact us on (02) 9868 5155 to arrange an appointment or e-mail any enquiries to Dr Peter Haertsch.
+If you would like to know more, please contact us on (02) 4226 6111 to arrange an appointment or e-mail any enquiries to Dr Peter Haertsch.